 Gregory Wallace Black

 Greg Black served as a United States Marine beginning January of 1989.
 He was stationed in Oceanside, California, where he was part of the 3rd Marine Air Wing and worked as a 3381 Food Service Specialist.
 While Greg is a native of Mr. Horeb, Wisconsin, he has called Madison home since leaving the Marine Corps.
-For the last four years, Greg frequently finds solace in writing, as well as going to Dryhootch to participate in groups, programs, and to shoot the breeze with fellow veterans.
+Greg frequently finds solace in writing, as well as going to Dryhootch to participate in groups, programs, and to shoot the breeze with fellow veterans.

-Sylvia Bowersox is an Army veteran who served in Iraq.
+Sylvia Bowersox served one tour in Iraq as an Army broadcast journalist, and two tours in Baghdad as a State Department portfolio press officer.
+She has a MA in English from Chico State University, and is now a MFA student in the Creative Writing Workshop at the University of New Orleans.
+She lives with PTSD, and writes about her experiences in both wars.
 Her first book, Triggers, a chapbook of war journalism flavored poetry and prose, was published by JerkPoet Press.
-Her work has appeared in the journal O-Dark-Thirty, Tethered by Letters, Solstice Literary Magazine, and The Washington Post.
-Sylvia received her Master’s degree in English from California State University, Chico.
+She has been honored by multiple Pushcart nominations, and her work has appeared in the journal O-Dark-Thirty, Tethered by Letters, Solstice Literary Magazine, Mortar Magazine, Bramble Literary Magazine, The Washington Post, and the anthology, It’s My Country Too.
 She lives in Wisconsin with her veteran husband, Jon, and her Black Labrador service dog, Timothy.

 Robert P. Buono